Church@Home - Weekly Resources for the Young

 I hope you have a relaxing summer!

 to watch this Video:

-I wonder if you have ever been to a wedding?
+I wonder if you can sleep through a storm?

 Question to ask your parents!